-I am a freelance writer and content editor.
+I am a freelance content editor and writer.

 I have a passion for making complex topics accessible, and for bringing human stories to the forefront.
 I love helping people share their experiences, and encouraging them as they grow their own voices.

-I began my writing career as a human rights blogger for Change.org, and my work can now be found places such as World Policy, Global Solutions, Foreign Policy in Focus, The Mantle, Medium, and Stop Genocide Now.
-I also recently published an essay collection on the Responsibility to Protect.
-Additionally, future projects include my first foray into fiction with my upcoming novel.
+I am also adept at writing clear and focused content.
+I tackle difficult issues and use intentionally accessible language to bring big ideas to global audiences.
+My writing career began as a human rights blogger for Change.org, and my work can now be found places such as World Policy, Global Solutions, Foreign Policy in Focus, The Mantle, Medium, and Stop Genocide Now.

 In the past, I have served as the international affairs editor and then the managing editor for an online magazine.
 I bring the lessons I learned in those roles — as well as my decade teaching in higher education — with me into my editing and writing work today.